Flu Infection

 prophylaxis of influenza.
 All four have activity against influenza A viruses.

-drugs may not always be effective.
-For example, analyses of some of the 2004 H5N1 viruses
+the drugs may not always be effective.
+For example, analyses of some of the 2004 H5N1

-isolated from poultry and humans in Asia have shown that the viruses are resistant to two of
+viruses isolated from poultry and humans in Asia have shown that the viruses are resistant to

-the medications (amantadine and rimantadine).
-Monitoring of avian viruses for resistance to
+two of the medications (amantadine and rimantadine).
+Monitoring of avian viruses for

 Research

-surface.
+virus surface.
 These two proteins mutate from time to time.
-Acambis (a biotechnology company in
+Acambis (a biotechnology

-Cambridge) starts to develop a new vaccine targetingon different protein, M2, that do not
+company in Cambridge) starts to develop a new vaccine targetingon different protein, M2,

-mutate, they hop it will be enough to offer permanent immunity against influenza.
-Acambis has
+that do not mutate, they hop it will be enough to offer permanent immunity against influenza.

-teamed up with the Flanders Interuniversity Institute for Biotechnology to develop and license
+Acambis has teamed up with the Flanders Interuniversity Institute for Biotechnology to

 PowderMed announced that it has progressed its H5N1 Avian influenza vaccine programme